 Mancs are renowned for their MASSIVE love of a night out.

-While the Haçienda might now be a block of (kinda ugly) flats, the legend that is a Manchester night out lives on – quite simply ‘cause there’s LOADS of places to party in the city.
+While the Haçienda might now be a block of (kinda ugly) flats, the legend that is a Manchester night out lives on – quite simply ‘cause there’s LOADS of party venues in the city.

 And, it’s not all about clubbing either… ‘Real’ craft ale pubs are aplenty, and swanky cocktail bars (hello!) are way popular too.
 When it comes to Manchester nightlife, you’re pretty much spoilt for choice.